noobling/prof-comp/Sprint 3/User Manual - Android.md

 # User Manual
-For Sleep Diary App (Android) - Some software to help you record your sleep.
+For Sleep Diary App (Android) - Some software to help you record your sleep

 ## Important information
 * Login takes ~ 30 seconds to load sometimes because it is using a free website hosting service